HRPP Institutional Review Board (IRB)

 - Conflict of Interest Attestation - This form must be completed by all study team members.

-C. Other IRB forms that may be required during the application process include:
+C. Other IRB and HIPPA forms that may be required during the application process include:

 - Waiver of Informed Consent, Waiver of HIPAA Authorization, and Waiver of Documentation of Informed Consent